-Now you can choose the list you want to integrate from the menu, and click the Save button.
-(If you are new to MailChimp, this is the list you created above during the MailChimp account setup process.)
+It is possible to sync your LGL account with one Mailchimp audience only.
+Now you can choose the Mailchimp audience you want to integrate from the menu, and click the Save button.
+(If you are new to Mailchimp, this is the audience you created previously, during the Mailchimp account setup process.)

-If you already have an existing MailChimp account with a mailing list that you want to copy over to LGL, choose the list in your MailChimp account that you want to copy over.
+If you already have an existing Mailchimp account with a mailing list that you want to copy over to LGL, choose the audience from your Mailchimp account that you want to copy over.

-If you are integrating an existing MailChimp account to your LGL account, and there are subscribers in your MailChimp account that you want to get into LGL, what you need to do is export those subscribers from MailChimp and then import that file into LGL.
+If you are integrating an existing Mailchimp account to your LGL account and there are subscribers in your Mailchimp account that you want to import into LGL, you'll need to export those subscribers from Mailchimp and then import that data into LGL.

-Tip: When you import the file into LGL, make sure to set the MailChimp status to "Subscribed" so that LGL will know to push the constituents back over to MailChimp.
-Remember that LGL will push these MailChimp subscribers over to the MailChimp list that you designated when setting up the initial integration.
+Tip: When you import the file into LGL, make sure to set the Mailchimp status to "Subscribed" so that LGL will know to push the constituents back over to Mailchimp.
+Remember that LGL will push these Mailchimp subscribers over to the Mailchimp Audience that you designated when setting up the initial integration.